FluxML/GeometricFlux.jl/docs/src/abstractions/msgpass.md

 Messages from message function are aggregated by an aggregate function.
 An aggregated message is passed to update function for node-level computation.
 An aggregate function is given by the following:

 ```
-propagate(mp, fg::FeaturedGraph, aggr::Symbol=:add)
+propagate(mp, fg::FeaturedGraph, aggr::Symbol=+)
 ```

-`propagate` function calls the whole message passing layer. `fg` acts as an input for message passing layer and `aggr` represents assignment of aggregate function to `propagate` function. `:add` represents an aggregate function of addition of all messages.
+`propagate` function calls the whole message passing layer. `fg` acts as an input for message passing layer and `aggr` represents assignment of aggregate function to `propagate` function. `+` represents an aggregate function of addition of all messages.

 The following `aggr` are available aggregate functions:

-`:add`: sum over all messages
+`+`: sum over all messages
-`:sub`: negative of sum over all messages
+`-`: negative of sum over all messages
-`:mul`: multiplication over all messages
+`*`: multiplication over all messages
-`:div`: inverse of multiplication over all messages `:max`: the maximum of all messages
+`/`: inverse of multiplication over all messages `max`: the maximum of all messages
-`:min`: the minimum of all messages
+`min`: the minimum of all messages
-`:mean`: the average of all messages
+`mean`: the average of all messages

 ## Update function